jback08/FairShip/field/README.md

 the file containing the field map data, and x0,y0,z0 are the offset co-ordinates in cm for centering the field map.

-The field from a map is calculated by the field/ShipBFieldMap class using trilinear interpolation based on the binned map data, which is essentially a 3d histogram.
+The field from a map is calculated by the [ShipBFieldMap](ShipBFieldMap.h) class using trilinear interpolation based on the binned map data, which is essentially a 3d histogram.

 The structure of the field map data file is as follows.
 The first line should be: